coldbox-modules/cbantisamy/readme.md

 You can read more about AntiSamy here: https://www.owasp.org/index.php/Category:OWASP_AntiSamy_Project

 ********************************************************************************
-Copyright Since 2005 ColdBox Framework by Luis Majano and Ortus Solutions, Corp www.coldbox.org | www.luismajano.com | www.ortussolutions.com
+Copyright Since 2005 ColdBox Framework by Ortus Solutions, Corp www.ortussolutions.com
 ********************************************************************************
 ####HONOR GOES TO GOD ABOVE ALL
 Because of His grace, this project exists.
 If you don't like this, then don't read it, its not for you.